Computer Siksha

 Medium green text in Arial

-Colour values, heading behaviour, and tag definitions are closely related concepts.
+Colour values, heading behaviour, and tag definitions are closely related concepts that wrap up Section 1.
 For instance, both colour names and hex codes work equally well with bgcolor.
-Additionally, all heading tags apply bold text automatically, so you do not need a separate formatting tag.
+Additionally, all heading tags apply bold text automatically, so you do not therefore need a separate formatting tag.
+Moreover, understanding what a tag actually is will strengthen your overall HTML foundation.

 Background Colour